Mayurji/Image-Classification-PyTorch/README.md

     Note: ViT was trained on large image dataset with 14M images, and the pretrained model is fine tuned to work with our custom dataset.

+    <strong>I strongly recommend going through code blocks, where I've mentioned the flow of an Image through
+      ViT architecture<strong>

     <img src="https://github.com/lucidrains/vit-pytorch/tree/main/vit_pytorch" alt='Citation'>

   </p>